2lindell/advent/docs/source.txt

 To move the/-- player to (someplace - object) as going:
 	now the prior location of the player is the location;
 	move the player to someplace, without printing a room description;
-	produce a room description with going spacing conventions;
+	produce a room description with going spacing conventions.
-	rule succeeds.
-[This is here to tell Inform that the player succeesfully carried out his action, beacuse usually this is called from instead rules which default in failure of the action.]

 To prevent undo:
 	now undo allowed is false.